 If you’re considering botox- do it!
 But try it at least 5 months before first.
 If you want a touch up before your wedding do it 1 month before.
 You will look amazing in your pictures and your skin will be extra glowy and beautiful.
-Click here if you need help finding a good med spa.
+Just make sure you take your time choosing a reputable medspa.

 Filler?
 No problem, I would treat this the same as botox.
 Experiment as early on as possible!
 Do NOT get filler if there are less than 30 days til your wedding.
-You may still have residual swelling or just not love the shape.
-Click here to see my experience with lip filler- this is why you need to give yourself time haha.
+You may still have residual swelling after the treatment or just not love the shape – this is why you need to give yourself time haha.

 If you aren’t happy with your hair color, style, length, don’t wait to work on it.
 Length is easy to fix, you can get extensions, tape-in, clip-in, halos, hairpieces.
 If you don’t like your color start fixing that as soon as possible as well.
 Get a touch up 1-2 weeks out from your wedding date.
 Here are my tips to have your best hair ever!

 For my wedding hair, I did loose waves and added clip-in extensions and a halo for length.
 My hair fell flat before I even walked down the aisle.
 I’m not sure if it was the humidity or the hairspray but this is another reason to do a first look!
 We did all of our photos after the ceremony and my hair looks so weird in some of them.